morganesque/ghijklmno/src/jekyll/_posts/2012-09-14-its-been-a-long-time-baby.markdown

 <p>None of this added up to much and I found myself with lots of little silos where I imagined rivers of content would flow and where it turned out, only drips of rare content ever trickled.
 However, reading the aformentioned blog post made me realised that whilst I none of these bits of blogging ever really amounted to much on their own, I had in fact been blogging, here and there for the entire time.</p>

-<p>So with a bit of help from various export and import features of the various blogging platforms I've used over the years, and with a bit of hand crafted XML (the oldest blog was all my own work) I've managed to gather the entire lot in one place and now this is the home to that.</p>
+<p>So with a bit of help from various export and import features of the various blogging platforms I&#8217;ve used over the years, and with a bit of hand crafted XML (the oldest blog was all my own work) I&#8217;ve managed to gather the entire lot in one place and now this is the home to that.</p>

 <p>I probably should have done it all along.
 Hindsight.
-Anyway it feels good to tidy things up a little, to find a place for everything and put everything in it's place.
+Anyway it feels good to tidy things up a little, to find a place for everything and put everything in it&#8217;s place.
 No doubt now silence will descend again.
 Twas ever thus.</p>